Optimal experimental design: Formulations and computations: Sequential optimal experimental design

 Of course, to improve coordination among the experiments, one could design \emph{all} the experiments simultaneously and thus revert to \rev{an overall {batch} design}.
 But doing so would forgo the opportunity to adapt to new observations; in other words, it would allow for coordination among the experiments, but \emph{no feedback}.
 A hallmark of sequential experimental design is precisely the idea of feedback.

-\revarxtwo{We note that the greedy design approach described just now, and more generally the sequential design approaches to be detailed in this section, differ from the \textit{sequential algorithms} for solving batch design problems discussed in Sections~\ref{ss:lineardesign} and \ref{ss:discrete_opt}.} In particular, the latter are not for sequential experimental design, as they do not involve observing the results of experiments between design decisions, and thus do not incorporate any feedback.
+\revarxtwo{We note that the greedy design approach described just now, and more generally the sequential design approaches to be detailed in this section, differ from the sequential \textit{algorithms} discussed in Sections~\ref{ss:lineardesign} and \ref{ss:discrete_opt} for solving batch design problems.} In particular, the latter are not for sequential experimental design, as they do not involve observing the results of experiments between design decisions, and thus do not incorporate any feedback.
 Rather, they still seek a static design for a single batch of experiments, but break the search into stages to control the dimension of the design space and avoid combinatorial scaling of computational complexity.

 In the remainder of this section, we will present \rev{a sequential optimal} experimental design formulation that includes \rev{both} lookahead and feedback; \rev{see}, e.g., \citet{Muller_2007}, \citet[VII.G]{vonToussaint_2011}, and \rev{\citet[Chapter~3]{Huan_2015}}.
 We refer to this formulation as \emph{sequential OED} (sOED). sOED generalizes both greedy and batch design \citep[Section 2.3]{Shen_2023}.
 The key ideas of sOED are that (i) each design should be selected while taking into consideration \emph{all remaining experiments} to be performed, and (ii) designs should be given in the form of \emph{functions}, called policies, that adaptively specify the next experiment in the sequence given the current state of information.
 We will formalize these ideas using the framework of Markov decision \revnew{processes,} to be presented shortly.